nachtgold/legoshop-userscripts/README.md

 Get useful information about the items in the shop

 # productpartcount.js
-Lego product page with bricklink part count
+LEGO product page with bricklink part count

 # searchpartcount.js
-Lego search with bricklink part count for sets
+LEGO search with bricklink part count for sets

+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site